 After the highly publicized discovery that Volkswagen circumvented EPA regulations to hide nitric oxide emissions, the automaker is in the middle of the biggest class action settlement in history.
-If you purchased a VW and you would like to find out if you should be included in this class action contact one of our experienced class action attorneys in Boston today to find out about your legal options.
+If you purchased a VW and you would like to find out if you should be included in this class action contact one of our experienced class action attorneys today to find out about your legal options.

 Now that the German auto giant has agreed to settle consumer fraud claims over its emissions scam, the complicated, often lengthy process leading to actually sending out checks begins.
 This process often takes 18 months or more, and can be frustrating to plaintiffs if they don’t know what’s happening.